hak5/usbrubberducky-payloads/payloads/library/phishing/ExfiltrateEmailAndPasswordByPhising_Linux/README.md

 # Exfiltrate Email And Password By Phising - Linux ✅

-A script used to exfiltrate the email and the email password by a popup phishing based on linux systems.
+A script used to exfiltrate the email and the email password by a popup (KDE/kdialog based) phishing based on linux systems.

 **Category**: Phishing, Credentials

 ## Description

-A script used to exfiltrate the email and the email password by a popup phishing based on linux systems.
+A script used to exfiltrate the email and the email password by a popup (KDE/kdialog based) phishing based on linux systems.

 Opens a shell, get the email and the email password by a popup, send the input to a Discord webhook.